Documentation

 The Model Context Protocol (MCP) is an open standard that lets AI agents access external tools and data.
 Brewale runs an MCP server that pulls your org's skills and conventions from the cellar and serves them to any MCP-compatible client—no flat context here.

 The server supports Streamable HTTP transport.
-Your agent connects by making HTTP requests to your server's /mcp endpoint with a Bearer token for authentication.
+Your agent connects by making HTTP requests to your server's /mcp endpoint and authenticates with either OAuth 2.1 (preferred) or an API key Bearer token.
+See below for details.

 Available MCP tools